-There were so many great projects this month we wish we had more prizes to give away!
-We would like to share these honorable mentions:
+There were so many great projects this month that we wish we had more prizes to give away!
+We would like to share these awesome honorable mentions:

 Shout out for Wins!

 It's never too late to award Wins to your favorite MicroProject entries!
 Give wins for creativity, technical know-how or inspiration.
-This month we'd like to shout out 17GalitBolo for giving a great inspiration win.
-17GalitBolo, we think you are Winner with a capital W!
+This month we'd like to shout out lori826 for giving a great creativity win. lori826 we think you are a WINNER with all caps!

 When you see someone make a cool MicroProject submission, let them know that they did a great job by giving them a win!
 You can always go back and give wins to old projects.

-Thank you to Coordinators and students who participated and submitted so many awesome bookmarklets!
-Next month is time to teach the MOUSE Squad network a skill you know in the annual DIY Project!.
+Thank you to Coordinators and students who participated and submitted so many awesome avatars!
+Next month is time to celebrate Earth Day with your own original GIF creation!
+The GIF-ing Tree.